 Understanding Repair and Maintenance Expenses

-Repair and maintenance expenses refer to costs incurred from repairing or servicing an asset to ensure they remain in good working condition.
-Repair and maintenance are usually one-time expenses and include painting, servicing HVAC systems and air conditioners, repairing a plumbing issue, and replacing a broken window or cabinet door.
-It even includes payment made to a professional to inspect and maintain certain appliances.
+Repair and maintenance expenses refer to costs incurred from repairing or servicing an asset to ensure it remains in good working condition.
+Repair and maintenance are usually one-time expenses and include:

 Can Repairs and Maintenance Be Capitalized?

-Based on Generally Accepted Accounting Principles (GAAP), repair and maintenance expenses must be recorded and reported on your financial statements at the time incurred.
+According to the Generally Accepted Accounting Principles (GAAP), you must record and report repair and maintenance expenses on your financial statements when you incur them.

-Because repairs and maintenance only enhance efficiency and do not improve the value or prolong the lifespan of an item, the expenses should not be capitalized.
-However, repair or maintenance can be capitalized when an item's parts are repaired or purchased at above $5000 as this increases its value.
-In such cases, all details of the repaired or replaced parts must be reported in the financial statement.
+Repairs and maintenance enhance efficiency but do not increase the value or extend the lifespan of an item.
+Therefore, you shouldn't capitalize on these expenses.
+However, if you repair or purchase an item's parts for more than $5,000, which increases its value, you can capitalize it.
+In such cases, you must report all details of the repaired or replaced parts in the financial statement.

 Tax Consequences of Capital Improvements vs. Repairs & Maintenance?